zeroc-ice/ice-demos/cpp/Ice/README.md

 - [locator](./locator)

-  This demo illustrates how to write a simple custom Ice::Locator.
+  This demo illustrates how to write a simple custom `Ice::Locator`.

 - [minimal](./minimal)